Panic in the Streets (film)

 Panic in the Streets is a 1950 American medical-themed film noir thriller directed by Elia Kazan and released by Twentieth Century-Fox.
-It was shot exclusively on location in New Orleans, Louisiana and features numerous scenes around the city and Port of New Orleans along the Mississippi River.
+It was shot exclusively on location in New Orleans, Louisiana, and features numerous scenes around the city and Port of New Orleans along the Mississippi River.
 Many local citizens appear in both speaking and non-speaking roles.
+This is Jack Palance’s film debut.

 The film tells the story of a city's efforts to forestall a deadly epidemic of pneumonic plague.

 The score was composed by Alfred Newman.

 Plot

 In the wharf area of New Orleans a man named Kochak, sick with a flulike illness, is killed after a brawl by gangster Blackie and his two flunkies, Kochak's cousin Poldi and a man named Fitch.
 They leave the body on the docks, and later when the unidentified dead man is brought to the morgue, the coroner grows suspicious about the bacteria present in his blood and calls Dr. Clinton Reed of the U.S. Public Health Service.

 Reed examines the body and determines that Kochak had pneumonic plague, a pulmonary version of the bubonic plague.
 Reed insists that everyone who came into contact with the body be inoculated and that the victim's identity be traced to find anyone else in contact with him during the previous days.
 Reed meets with people from the New Orleans mayor's office, the police commissioner and other city police and public-health officials, but they are skeptical.
 Eventually, he convinces them that they have 48 hours to save New Orleans from the plague.
 Reed must also convince police detective Tom Warren, who is assigned to the case, and the others that the press must not be notified to avoid spreading mass panic.

 Scene depicting police and public-health experts discussing the emergency.

 Warren and his men interview Slavic immigrants, as the autopsy suggested that the man may be of Eastern European descent.
 Reed accuses Warren of not taking the threat seriously, but Warren suspects Reed of only thinking of his career.
-Reed acts on a hunch that the man may have entered the city illegally when he visits to the National Maritime Union and distributes photos of the dead man to the sailors.
+Reed acts on a hunch that the man may have entered the city illegally when he visits the National Maritime Union and distributes photos of the dead man to the sailors.
 Reed enters a café next door hoping for more leads.
 A young woman appears and takes Reed to see her friend Charlie, who reluctantly admits that he worked aboard the Nile Queen, the ship on which the dead man was smuggled.